slotThe/slotThe.github.io/hsha.md

 no-comment: true
 ---

-The symposium on "Higher Structures for Hopf Algebras" will take place at TU Dresden, Germany, on the **19th and 20th May 2025**.
+The symposion on "Higher Structures for Hopf Algebras" will take place at TU Dresden, Germany, on the **19th and 20th May 2025**.
 It is organised by
 [Prof. Dr. Ulrich Krähmer](https://tu-dresden.de/mn/math/geometrie/kraehmer)